galbeiroc/typescript_udemy/Readme.md

 const { firstName: userName, age } = person; // override firstName
 ```

 ### 05- Classes & Interfaces ###
+**What are Classes**
+Define how object look like, which properties and methods they have.
+Classes are a template for creating objects.

 ### 06- Advanced Types & TypeScript Features ###
 ### 07- Generics ###
 ### 08- Decorators ###